chantastic/sites/pages/index.md

 ## destructuring arguments

 [Destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) is an ES2015 feature.
-It pairs nicely with `props` in Stateless Functions.
+It pairs nicely with `props` in Function Components.

 These examples are equivalent.